richardk80/kinva/README.md

 Download this repo, run it locally or install it on Vercel and take a look at it.

-Figure out what all needs to be done to make it totally function.

 Please don't change the UI.
-That part is fine...It's just the functionality that needs work.
+That part is fine...It's just the functionality and features that needs work.

+You can comment in the "issues" section if you're interested.

 Thanks